-Yes and no. Unfortunately, the answer to that isn’t so clear cut.
-One side you hear people singing the praises of picking the best keywords and keyword research as a whole.
+Yes and no. Unfortunately, the answer to that isn’t so clear-cut.
+On one side, you hear people singing the praises of picking the best keywords and keyword research as a whole.
 On the other side, you hear some people are declaring that keywords aren’t what they were 10-years ago.

 Well, they’re both right.